HE pay and salaries

 Pay framework implementation

 Many positive local agreements have now been successfully concluded by local negotiators working alongside our head office HE team and regional offices.
 However, a few have yet to be agreed.
-In exceptional circumstances, where universities are attempting to bypass the national agreement, full resources are being channelled to provide support for our members on the ground.
+In exceptional circumstances, where universities are attempting to bypass the national agreement, full resources are being channeled to provide support for our members on the ground.

 Following on from the unsatisfactory conclusion of the 2009-10 New JNCHES national claim negotiations, UCEA and the national trade union side agreed to establish 3 working groups that would potentially enable a greater degree of joint working to take place on key elements of the joint trade union claim; job security, equality issues and fair pay.